statsun78/pclogit/README.md

 ## "devtools" pacakge is required if you don't have it.
 install.packages('devtools')

-## For Windows users, you need to download and install Rtools from https://cran.r-project.org/bin/windows/Rtools
+## For Windows users, you also need to install Rtools from https://cran.r-project.org/bin/windows/Rtools

 library(devtools)
 install_github("statsun78/pclogit")